sofakid/Skoarcery/README.md

 Skoarcery is the compiler compiler that compiles skoar lexers and parsers for SuperCollider and Python.

+# current state

+This is alpha software.
+Most of the things described here are implemented.
+The python implementation needs alot of work to bring it to where the SuperCollider one is.

+Focus is on SuperCollider at the moment.

 Skoar
 =====

-Skoar is a mini language, it is compiled into a parse tree that can be traversed, implementing a SuperCollider pattern.
+Skoar is a mini language for describing music, it is compiled into a parse tree that can be traversed, implementing a SuperCollider pattern.

     ("""

     ||: Am ]]] oo/ ]]]  | G oo/ ]]] ooo/ | F oo/ ]]] ooo/ | F ooo/ ]]] oo/ :||

     """.pskoar.play;
     )